bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 #### Using `load_player_stats()` Correctly

-To avoid these situations, you *could* load up NFL rosters via the `nflreadr::load_rosters()` function, but that would require unnecessary code in order to merge the two DFs together.
-Instead, we can do this:
+To avoid these situations, you *could* load up NFL rosters via the `nflreadr::load_rosters()` function, but that would require unnecessary code in order to merge the two DFs together by matching the `player_id` to the `gsis_id` number found within the roster information.
+Doing so would correct the above issue of Josh Allen appearing in the data under different spellings.
+Instead, and to write the minimal amount of code to complete the task, we can do the following:

 ```r